abought/abought/README.md

 * Open Science Framework / [OSF Preprints](https://osf.io/preprints/): Upload articles and datasets to share and get a DOI.
 Data sharing and collaboration features.
 * Genes for Good, MIT Lookit, and others: Recruit diverse audiences nationwide to help contribute to better, more representative research.
 Surveys, videos, and other capabilities

+For more projects, browse the list of [public repositories](https://github.com/abought?tab=repositories) I have worked on!

 ### Ask me about
-* Bringing software engineering best practices into the R&D space (a few [example presentations](https://github.com/abought/slides/tree/gh-pages/csg))
+* Bringing software engineering best practices into the R&D space (a few [example presentations](https://github.com/abought/slides/))
 * Leveraging new technologies to foster better insights.
 I like learning something new!
 * Combining metrics and user insights to deliver the right features at the right time
+* Architecture (front and backend)

 ### Things I enjoy
 * Working with great collaborators and learning something new